My newest drum set!

 Traditional Set

-I have rebuilt a customized set of traditional drums based on my Ludwig set and many other stick-oriented percussion instruments, cymbals, and bells.
-With this set, I aim to produce true acoustic sounds that emphasize the unusual.
-I typically play this set with rutes or brushes.
+Iβve rebuilt a customized set of traditional drums inspired by my Ludwig set and various stick-oriented percussion instruments, cymbals, and bells.
+My goal with this set is to produce authentic acoustic sounds that highlight the unique.
+I usually play this set with rutes or brushes.

 Electronic Set

-In the early 2000s, I bought my first electronic drum set, a Roland TD-10.
-Along the way, I bought extra pads and added items like election hand drums and low-volume cymbals.
-I seriously upgraded the latest Roland Kit, a TD-50X, a couple of years ago.
-I integrated the HD-20 hand drum using a TD-6 trigger, my old TD-10 kit, and a MalletKat electronic mallet instrument to see the monster I have now.
+In the early 2000s, I purchased my first electronic drum set, a Roland TD-10.
+Over time, I acquired additional pads and incorporated various items, such as election hand drums and low-volume cymbals.
+A couple of years ago, I significantly upgraded my latest Roland Kit, the TD-50X.
+I integrated the HD-20 hand drum using a TD-6 trigger, my old TD-10 kit, and a MalletKat electronic mallet instrument to create the impressive setup I have now.

-I play this through several mixers, both solo and along with recorded tracks.
+I play this through various mixers, both solo and with recorded tracks.
 This is the best way to hear myself when playing with records.
-Switching kit sounds exceptionally cool, and the samples are excellent.
+Switching kits sounds exceptionally cool, and the samples are excellent.
 The newer snare, ride cymbal, and high hat have sophisticated triggers that mimic the tonal qualities of these instruments quite well.
-Cross stock is much improved, and rim shots are very realistic.
+The cross stock is much improved, and the rim shots are very realistic.

 Hand Drums